tomsvensson/TodoApp/README.md

 TODOApp with frontend and backend.
-Developed using Vue.js, ASP.NET Core WebAPI and SQL.
+Developed using Vue.js, ASP.NET Core WebAPI and Entity Framwork to access SQL-database.

 Unzip and run the application by executing "start-project.cmd" on Windows (or "start-project.sh" on Mac) and accessing localhost:8080